sandy-tasks/Cyclistic-Bike-Share-Analysis/README.md

 ### **Business Task**
 Analyze the 2025 Cyclistic trip data to identify trends that will help develop a marketing strategy targeted at converting casual riders into long-term annual members.
-## 🎯 Project Goal
-To analyze Cyclistic's historical bike trip data to identify trends in how casual riders and annual members use bikes differently.
-These insights will help design marketing strategies to convert casual riders into annual members.

 ### **Stakeholders**
 * **Lily Moreno:** Director of Marketing and your manager.